ArthurChiao/arthurchiao.github.io/_posts/2021-06-27-firewalling-with-bpf-xdp.md

 ## 4.1 Intro

-XDP happens before BPF hooking points, so it's more efficient - even the `skb` hasn't benn allocated when XDP programs are triggered.
+XDP happens before BPF hooking points, so it's more efficient - even the `skb` hasn't been allocated when XDP programs are triggered.

 Borrow a picture from [4,5]: